kadena-docs/kadena-docs/docs/smart-contracts/basic-concepts.md

 ## Namespaces and modules

 Two important concepts in Pact are [namespaces](/resources/glossary#namespace) and [modules](/resources/glossary#namespace).
-A namespace is a logical ownership boundary for smart contracts controlled by a specific entity.
+A namespace is a logical ownership boundary for smart contracts that are controlled by a specific entity.
-Smart contracts include a namespace declaration to provide a unique prefix for for everything defined within the namespace scope.
+Smart contracts include a namespace declaration to provide a unique prefix for everything—including modules, functions, keysets, and interfaces—that are defined within the namespace scope.
-The _root namespace_ is reserved for built-in contracts like the `coin` contract.
+The _root namespace_ in the Kadena test and main networks is reserved for built-in contracts like the `coin` contract.
+You can't deploy contracts directly in the unpartitioned root namespace.
-Kadena provides the `free` namespace and the `user` namespace as publicly-accessible namespaces for testing and training purposes.
+However, Kadena provides the `free` namespace and the `user` namespace as publicly-accessible namespaces for testing and training purposes.
-For public blockchains, custom namespaces must be defined and registered.
+For local development, you can deploy contracts directly in the local root namespace or define custom namespaces.
+For public blockchains like the Kadena test and main networks, you must define and register custom namespaces for your projects.

-Modules are the fundamental building blocks for all Pact smart contracts.
+Within a namespace, modules are the fundamental building blocks that provide the logic used in all Pact smart contracts.
+All of the functions and data definitions that are required to complete a set of related business operations are defined within the context of a module.
-Individual modules are often self-contained logical units that implement related functions.
+Individual modules are often self-contained logical units that implement a related set of functions.

 ## Keysets, capabilities, and guards